skr1/Imagene/README.md

 # New version 2:

-Adding Imagene_v2_2.py (only runs from within the docker image which is packaged as "Imagene_v2_2.tar.gz" and attached above.
-Steps to load docker package and run it successfully aare described in the subsequent CLI-section below.
+Adding Imagene_v2_2.py (This python script runs has been packaged in the docker image-packet "Imagene_v2_2.tar.gz" available to download from the repo above).
+Steps to load docker package and run it successfully are described in the subsequent CLI-section below.

 Changes in v2:
 1. Automated permutations (n=20) conducted on labels that have AUC value > 0.9 and R-square > 0.25 from testing of models.